 How to Improve Pool Circulation and Common Watch Outs

 You can point your pool jets in a specific pattern to promote better pool circulation.
-If you only have a limited number of pool jets, they should be directed toward the skimmer and downward to push the water toward the skimmer and bring water at the bottom of the pool to the top.
+If you only have a limited number of pool jets, they should be directed toward the skimmer and downward to push the water toward the skimmer and bring water from the bottom of the pool to the top.
 However, pool jets can’t always reach all areas of your pool, depending on pool shape or other components.

 There are other areas of the pool to watch out for when setting up a circulation routine.
 Pool ladders and stairs, called “dead areas,” are typical places for debris and dirty water to get caught and not make it into the skimmer to be filtered and circulated.
 If a pool jet can’t clear these areas, you should clean them regularly with a brush.

 Cleaning your pool at least once a week with a pool brush is generally a good practice to further promote pool circulation by clearing out areas the jets don’t reach, breaking up other debris, and scrubbing away any algae that may form.

 After the steps of cleaning out the filter and pool skimmer basket, you should check the filter’s pressure gauge and see what the pressure reads.
 If it’s between eight and ten PSI higher than the gauge’s clean or starting pressure, then extra steps need to be taken to clean the pool filter and reduce pressure.

 You should start with backwashing the filter, which means thoroughly cleaning out the filter with a backwash hose.
 If this process doesn’t take care of the circulation issues, you can replace the media inside the pool filter.
 A pool filter’s media is the filtering material used to capture debris, typically silica sand, a grid, or cellulose fiber.